How to Increase Admissions in Schools in India: Innovative Ideas

 Children spend most of their school hours in the classrooms, and thus, these classrooms should be well ventilated and have comfortable seating.
 Studies have shown that students perform better when fresh air is properly circulated in the classroom.

-(III) Leverage Digital Marketing
+(III) How to Leverage Digital Marketing to Increase Student Enrollment in Schools

 Digital marketing is a powerful tool for boosting school admissions.
 In today’s internet-driven world, schools must establish a strong online presence to stay competitive.